-Profiles of Buyers of Châteaux Classified as Historic Monuments in France
+Profiles of Buyers of Castles Classified as Historical Monuments in France

-1. Heritage and History Lovers
+1. Heritage and History Enthusiasts

-Buyers with a passion for history and cultural heritage make up a significant portion of the listed castle market.
-These individuals seek properties with a rich history, often with a personal or emotional connection.
-They may be historians, architects or simply art and history lovers.
-For them, owning a listed castle represents the opportunity to preserve a piece of French history.
+Buyers passionate about history and cultural heritage make up a significant portion of the listed château market.
+These individuals seek properties with a rich history, often one with a personal or emotional connection.
+They may be historians, architects, or simply art and history enthusiasts.
+For them, owning a listed château represents the opportunity to preserve a piece of French history.

 2. Rental Investors